Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Results

 \section{Results}

-In this section we discuss results from using our method to learn fast locomotion controllers.
-All policies are learned with PPO~\cite{ppo}, and our neural networks are multi-layer perceptrons with two hidden layers of 200 and 100 neurons respectively, with tanh activation.
+In this section we discuss results from using our method to learn fast and robust locomotion controllers.
+We use PyBullet~\cite{pybullet} as the physics engine for training and simulation purposes, and the Unitree A1 quadruped model~\cite{unitreeA1}.
+All policies are learned with PPO~\cite{ppo}, and our neural networks are explained in Section~\ref{sec:model}.
 Other training hyperparameters are listed in Table~\ref{table:tab1}.

-Snapshots from executing the learned policy are shown over flat terrain in Figure~\ref{fig:snapshots_pyb_flat}, with a a 10 $kg$ load in Figure~\ref{fig:snapshots_pyb_flat_load}, over rough terrain with blocks of up to 0.04 $m$ high and a load of 6 $kg$ in Figure~\ref{fig:snapshots_pyb_rough}, and from transferring the policy to Gazebo in Figure~\ref{fig:intro}, shown with and without running with a 10 $kg$ mass.
+Figure~\ref{fig:results_sim} shows snapshots from executing the learned policy in the training simulator with a 10 $kg$ load (top left), and over rough terrain with blocks of up to 0.04 $m$ high and a load of 6 $kg$ (top right).
+The bottom of Fig.~\ref{fig:results_sim} shows the results of a sim-to-sim transfer to Gazebo using the ODE physics engine, with and without running with a 10 $kg$ mass.

+We also present snapshots from sim-to-real transfers in Figures~\ref{fig:intro} and~\ref{fig:snapshots}.
 The reader is encouraged to watch the supplementary video for clearer visualizations.

-For our experiments, we are specifically interested in the following questions: \begin{itemize} \item [1.]
-How does environmental noise affect the agent's ability to learn, as well as resulting policies and gaits? \item [2.]
-Which environmental noise parameters are most critical for a successful sim-to-sim transfer? \item [3.]
-How does action space choice affect the sim-to-sim transfer? \end{itemize}
+For our experiments, we are specifically interested in the following questions: \begin{itemize} \item How does environmental noise affect the agent's ability to learn, as well as resulting policies and gaits? \item Which environmental noise parameters are most critical for a successful sim-to-sim or sim-to-real transfer? \item How does action space choice affect the sim-to-sim and sim-to-real transfer? \end{itemize}